-To fulfill our education mission, Miami Lighthouse partners with Florida International University on continuing education “Living with Low Vision” workshops for Occupational Therapists, Physical Therapists and Nurses.
+As a center of learning, we fulfill our education mission by partnering with Florida International University on continuing education “Living with Low Vision” workshops for Occupational Therapists, Physical Therapists and Nurses.
 To date, more than 100 occupational therapy students have completed their practicum experience and universities throughout the U.S. also partner on orientation and mobility practicums at Miami Lighthouse.

-Miami Lighthouse also contracts with the School Board of Miami-Dade County Public Schools (the 3rd largest school district in the U.S.) for our Birth to 2, pre-kindergarten, new kindergarten, functional vision and learning media assessments, Braille transcribing, Braille music distance learning, Adult Basic Education/ GED, English as a Second Language for visually impaired adults, and the Florida Heiken Children’s Vision Program.
+Miami Lighthouse also contracts with the School Board of Miami-Dade County Public Schools (the 3rd largest school district in the U.S.) for our Birth to 2, pre-kindergarten, new kindergarten, functional vision and learning media assessments, Braille transcribing, Braille music distance learning, Adult Basic Education/ GED, English as a Second Language for visually impaired adults, and our Florida Heiken Children’s Vision Program

 Miami Lighthouse has earned the Gold participation level through the GuideStar Exchange which is a testament to Miami Lighthouse's commitment to data transparency.